paul-hammant/ngWebDriver/README.md

-This is about WebDriver locators for AngularJS, as well as a utility to interoperate with $scope variables directly.
+A small library of WebDriver locators for AngularJS, as well as a utility to interoperate with $scope variables directly.

 It is only in Java for now, but I'm sure ports will make it available for .Net, Python, Ruby etc.

 # Status

-This is experimental for now.
-Though [Protractor](https://github.com/angular/protractor) (from where the JavaScript has been copied) is stable, but this Java library isn't quite released as yet.
+[Protractor](https://github.com/angular/protractor) (from where some of the JavaScript has been copied) is stable, but this Java library isn't quite released as yet despite 100% test coverage, hence the sub-1.0 version number.
+APIs could change!

 ## Code Examples